kimdahee0815/HackTheMoon/src/site/notes/index.md

 So, there.
 Now you know what it means! 🙂🙂

 ## Let me see the map here!
-Well, you can basically find all the things you need when you go to Hack The Moon Info page. 🫠 There, you can find 10 recent files for each section.
+Well, you can basically find all the things you need when you go to [[Hack The Moon Info\|Hack The Moon Info]] page. 🫠 There, you can find 10 recent files for each section.
 Most of the information would go into 3_Learning section.